In today’s guide, you’ll learn how to set up a work bullet journal.

 Besides all kinds of lists, checklists, and trackers, a bullet journal is also a great project management tool.

-Even though there’re plenty of digital tools like Asana or Trello, you can still manage multiple projects in your bullet journal notebook.
+Even though there are plenty of digital tools like Asana or Trello, you can still manage multiple projects in your bullet journal notebook.

-At the first sight, it seems to be overcomplicated and messy.
+At first sight, it seems to be overcomplicated and messy.

 However, after getting easy removable sticky notes, you’re able to create a simple Kanban board.